hdmifish/pillowbot/README.md

 2. sit in your home directory (`~`) and do `pip3.5 install git+https://github.com/Rapptz/discord.py@async`
-3. then do `pip3.5 install --upgade discord.py`
+3. then do `pip3.5 install --upgrade discord.py`

    *and now for the fun bits*